Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $200 per person.

 passports provides and pays for a Post Departure Travel Protection Plan that includes coverage for Trip Interruption, Trip Delay, Baggage Loss or Delay, Medical Expense and Evacuation and more.

-Tour director-led walking tour in the historic Temple Bar district: Ha'penny Bridge
+Tour director-led walking tour in the historic Temple Bar district: Photo stop at Ha'penny Bridge

 Departure transfer, Flight Dublin-Edinburgh, Arrival transfer

 Half-day city sightseeing: Local Guide, Visit to Edinburgh Castle

 Visit to the Palace of Holyroodhouse

 Optional Excursion to Roslin: Visit to Rosslyn Chapel